 The framework for measuring fair value provides a hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three levels.
 Level 1 inputs are unadjusted quoted prices for identical assets or liabilities in active markets that the College has the ability to access.
 Level 2 inputs include quoted prices for similar assets or liabilities in active or inactive markets, inputs other than quoted prices that are observable for the asset or liability, and inputs that are derived principally from, or corroborated by, observable market data by correlation or other means.
-Level 3 inputs are unobservable and significant to the fair value measurement.
-The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

-Note 5 - Investments - Continued
+Note 4 - Investments - Continued